 Residents of New Hampshire and Vermont are currently exempt from the requirements (Exemptions for CONN, NJ and NY and MASS have ended).

-OUR CURRENT ACR CANCELLATION POLICY (Spring 2021): Since the risks of the pandemic are well-known to travelers seeking vacation rentals, cancellations of confirmed bookings requested more than 60 days before check-in date will receive a refund of up to 50% of rent and tax payments prepaid,(plus full refund of security deposits).
+ACR CANCELLATION POLICY (Spring 2021): Since the risks of the pandemic are well-known to travelers seeking vacation rentals and so that property owners do not absorb all risk of loss due to canceled bookings, cancellations of confirmed bookings requested more than 60 days before check-in date will receive a refund of up to 50% of rent and tax payments prepaid,(plus full refund of security deposits).
 Cancellations requested less than 60 days before check-in date will not be eligible for refund.
 Cancellation Fee of $50 will apply to all cancellations.

 Please note that Booked Dates are not secured until initial payment is received (usually due within 7 business days of booking date).